 Note: This table summarizes URM UC applicants' changed university enrollment following Prop 209, with aggregate flows from the more-selective UC campuses cascading to all other sectors of higher education, particularly among second- and third-AI-quartile applicants, and slightly larger flows compared to the '94-95 baseline.
-Estimates of $\beta_0$ and $\beta{\cdot 98-99}$ from Equation 1, an OLS differencein-difference model of 1996-1999 URM UC freshman California-resident applicants' enrollment outcomes compared to non-URM outcomes after the 1998 end of UC's affirmative action program.
+Estimates of β_0 and β{98-99} from Equation 1, an OLS difference-in-difference model of 1996-1999 URM UC freshman California-resident applicants' enrollment outcomes compared to non-URM outcomes after the 1998 end of UC's affirmative action program.
 Outcomes defined as the first institution of enrollment by college or university type within six years of graduating high school, as measured in the NSC.
 Models include high school fixed effects and the components of UC's Academic Index (see footnote 21).
 Panel C omits the years 1996-1997 because some universities preemptively curtailed their affirmative action programs in those years.
-"Ivy+" universities include the Ivy League, MIT, Stanford, and the University of Chicago; private and non-CA universities defined by the AI distribution of 96-97 URM UC applicants.
+"Ivy+" universities include the Ivy League, MIT, Stanford, and the University of Chicago; private and non-CA universities exclude those institutions.
+Academic Index (AI) is defined in footnote 6; models by AI quartile are estimated independently, with quartiles defined by the AI distribution of 96-97 URM UC applicants.
 Robust standard errors in parentheses.
 Source: UC Corporate Student System and National Student Clearinghouse.